Diet and Irritable Bowel Syndrome (IBS)

 Alcohol

-Alcohol can make symptoms worse like loose stools, abdominal pain and nausea.
+Alcohol can make symptoms worse like loose stools, gut pain and nausea.
 Try to drink no more than 14 units of alcohol per week.
 Spread your alcohol over at least three days.
 A good way to cut down is to have a few alcohol free days each week.

 What is a unit?

-Large glass of wine
+Large glass of wine3 units

-Pint of cider
+Pint of cider2-3 units

-Pint of beer
+Pint of beer2-3 units

-Pub measure of 40% spirits (25ml)
+Pub measure of spirits (40ml)1 unit

-Home measure of spirits
+Home measure of spirits Usually more than 2 units

 The low FODMAP diet